rydmike/flex_color_scheme/README.md

 ### Example 5 - The FlexColorScheme Properties and toTheme

 We define the light theme for the app, using current theme index, selected surface style and app bar style.
-With the built-in 32 themes, and the three custom ones we made, we can use 27 different app themes via the setup below, times the five surface styles and five app bar variants.
+With the built-in 32 themes, and the three custom ones we made, we can use 35 different app themes via the setup below.

+If we consider the other style, options we have to multiply that with five different surface styles and five app bar variants, two times for the variations from swapping primary and secondary colors.
+That's a lot of styles and themes!

-The factory `FlexColorScheme.light` is used to define a `FlexColorScheme` for a light theme, from the light FlexSchemeColor in the `myFlexSchemes` list, plus some other properties, like the surface and app bar style used in this example, as well as the tooltip and true black setting for the dark theme.
+The factory `FlexColorScheme.light` is used to define a `FlexColorScheme` for a light theme, from the light FlexSchemeColor in the `myFlexSchemes` list, plus some other properties.
+Those include among others, the surface and app bar style, as well as the tooltip and true black setting for the dark theme.

 ```dart
    @override